 The UPC is finally set to launch early next year.
 What have you been doing to prepare?

 Our firm has actively contributed to the drafting process of the UPC Rules of Procedure over the past year by participating in various legislative consultations.
 Due to our involvement, we are well acquainted with the new procedural system, as well as the cultural and legal differences that will affect the UPC.
 In addition, I and other members of the firm are co-authors of a comprehensive legal commentary on the UPC Agreement and Rules of Procedure published by CH Beck, which greatly helped many to get familiar with the new procedural law.
 We have spent great time and effort to train our associates and staff for the start of the UPC.
 As a result, all patent attorneys at our firm have the necessary qualifications and expertise to represent clients before the UPC and we look forward to playing a very active role before the new court.

 Arwed Burrichter is a European and German patent attorney.
 He obtained a PhD in chemistry from the University of Southern California, Los Angeles, under the guidance of Nobel Laureate Dr George Olah.
-Dr Burrichter has a substantial track record in EPO opposition and nullity cases.
-He maintains an extensive patent prosecution docket for his clients and advises on strategic IP decisions.
+Dr Burrichter has a substantial track record in EPO opposition and nullity cases, and maintains an extensive patent prosecution docket for clients as well as advising on strategic IP decisions.
 He has authored numerous articles and co-authored a textbook on European patent proceedings.